AlfrescoArchive/acs-community-deployment/docs/helm-deployment-minikube.md

 # This will print a port like: 30917
 ```

+The Alfresco helm chart is designed to work with host names instead of IP addresses (common practice for production systems).
+You may need to assign the ingress controller IP address to a resolvable name on the host machine for minikube environments.
+For example, on *nix systems, this can be done by modifying the `/etc/hosts` file and setting `172.31.147.123` to be resolved as `acs-community.local`.

 * Setting DNS name in `/etc/hosts` file
 ```bash
 sudo vi /etc/hosts